 SECTION 1: The Best Way To Bring In New Clients

-But, not being willing to ask for referrals should not preclude me from receiving them.
+Not being willing to ask for referrals should not preclude me – or you – from receiving referrals.

 Referrals are the holy grail, the golden egg, the single best way to grow your business.

 Generating new clients through referrals will save you time since you do not have to spend time cold-calling, networking, and prospecting.